fgebhart/workoutizer/setup/Readme.md

 ## Background

-Whenever you connect your Garmin device to your Raspberry Pi, workoutizer will automatically mount the device using `udev`.
+Whenever you connect your Garmin device to your Raspberry Pi, workoutizer will automatically mount the device.
+Workoutizer currently supports devices with MTP and Block modes.
+Some devices support both modes, some only one.

+The MTP devices are mounted using `udev`.
 Since it is mounted as a [gvfs](https://en.wikipedia.org/wiki/GVfs) device, the file system of your device will be mounted at `/run/user/1000/gvfs/...`.
 This is the default location for Raspbian and workoutizer will look for your device in this location as default.

+The Block devices are mounted using `pmount`, the file system is found at `/media/garmin`.
+You should configure this location under `Fetch Files from Device` under the setting from workoutizer.